 Maine Total Hip Replacement Lawyers

-Berman & Simmons is handling claims on behalf of patients who have experienced adverse health effects, had to undergo additional surgeries, or suffered other losses as a result of defective metal-on-metal hip replacements.
-Strict time limits apply to medical device lawsuits, so it is essential that you speak with an experienced defective medical device attorney as soon as possible to preserve your right to seek compensation.
+Berman & Simmons is handling claims on behalf of patients who have experienced adverse health effects had to undergo additional surgeries or suffered other losses as a result of defective metal-on-metal hip replacements.
+Strict time limits apply to medical device lawsuits, so it is essential that you speak with an experienced defective medical device attorney as soon as possible to preserve your the right to seek compensation.

 Serious risks from the failure of a metal-on-metal hip replacement can include:

 - Hip dislocation

 - Bone fracture

 - Device loosening or breakage

 - Bone loss